 Varicose veins are visible veins in the leg that bulge, often protruding through the skin.
 They are the result of venous insufficiency: blood that pools in the vein because of a faulty valve and causes the protrusion.
 Varicose veins are a symptom of early stage venous disease.
 Untreated, they can lead to increased symptoms and worsening appearance.
 They can be accompanied by uncomfortable symptoms, including swelling, heaviness in the leg, staining of the skin, itching skin, and leg ulcers.
 That is why it is best to address venous conditions early on, to ensure more effective treatment options are available.

-During an initial visit to the Vein Healthcare Center, a trained vein specialist uses "ultrasound mapping" to diagnose the patient.
+It is critical that venous disorders be treated appropriately by a vein specialist (also called a phlebologist).
+During an initial visit to the Locastro Vein Center, Dr. Locastro will use "ultrasound mapping" to diagnose the patient.
 Ultrasound mapping uses high-frequency sound waves to create images that form a map of the venous system.
 This map is used to determine the individual's pattern of diseased veins and to identify the source of insufficiency so effective treatment can begin.